howerj/subleq/readme.md

 requires [gforth](https://gforth.org/) to compile.
 Unless you want to change the eForth interpreter just stick with the pre-generated image.

+There is a HTML/CSS/JavaScript version of this system, available in [subleq.htm](subleq.htm).
+It would be nice to make a physical SUBLEQ processor in either 7400 series Integrated Circuits, or more realistically, on an FPGA.

 Happy hacking, and a shiny penny for anyone that manages to do something useful with this project!